Roberto-M-H/PHP_LAMP_GraphQL_Microservices/README.md

 ## Installation

-The recommended way to install pho-lib-graphql-parser is [through composer](https://getcomposer.org/).
+The recommended way to install pho-lib-graphql-parser is through Composer.
 It's as simple as:

 ```bash
 composer require phonetworks/pho-lib-graphql-parser